Sunreed's Simple Guide To Sound Healing

 “Sound Healing”, as a concrete term, does exist today as an umbrella for many different disciplines.
 It is as much of a movement as it is diverse group of practices.
 Across the United States and the World, people are taking on the identity of being sound healers, playing instruments for groups or individuals with the intention of physical and mental wellbeing.
 Sound is being implemented into almost every therapeutic discipline, from massage, to psychology, to acupuncture, to yoga, to even medicine.

 Music Therapy began developing in the 1940s, utilizing the therapeutic potentials of music.
 Though the use of intentional sound that has culminated into modern day “sound healing” can really be seen coming about in the 1980s and 1990s.
 In the 80s there were many different people who incorporated intentional sound into the therapeutic arts, in different ways.
 Though working before this, in 1983 Tom Kenyon, one of the most respected sound healers started Acoustic Brain Research exploring the therapeutic potential of sound on the brain.
 In 1982, Jonathan Goldman started the Sound Healers Association.
 There was the development of music thanatology (playing music for the dead) where harpists play for dying patients in hospice.
 Beginning in the 80s, this movement developed in the 90s with different training programs and eventually culminated into the National Standards Board for Therapeutic Musicians in 2003.
 In 1988 Don Campbell established the Institute for Music, Health and Education promoting the use of toning, or sound, as a means of relieving stress.
 Chloe Goodchild, developed her toning technique, which in 1990 she named The Naked Voice.
 In 1987 John Bealieue published Music And Sound In The Healing Arts, and has since spread the therapeutic value of tuning forks to thousands and thousands of people.
-Zacciah Blackburn, in the early 1990s, formally began instructing the use of sound in therapeutic modalities through The Center Of Light.
+Zacciah Blackburn, in the early 1990s, formally began instructing the use of sound in therapeutic modalities through Sunreed Center.
 Crystal singing bowls, which has become a central tool, as well began to be sold in the early 1990s for meditative purposes.
 These were all foundational people and events which has led to modern day sound healing.

 Since the late 2010s there has been a great expansion of awareness of sound healing.
 Sound Healing has even been given time on television, in shows like Good Morning America.
 Since the late 2010s, our business partners have seen incredible growth of interest in the use of all sorts of instruments, and there has been a great number of new instruments made.
 This popularity is as well partially due to “sound baths” where participants lie down and relax, and a sound healer plays instruments intuitively and leads them in meditation.
 Sound baths are now being offered at yoga studios commonly across the country.
 They are even being offered in hospitals and schools.